Frequently Asked Questions

 0.01 tokens per MB

-Autodesk Derivative API is used for converting
+Autodesk Derivative API is used for conversion

 RVT ASM F3D FBX IAM IPT NEU PRT SLDASM SLDPRT SMB SMT STEP STP STPZ WIRE X_B X_T